charliezon/deep_stock/README.md

 # Deep Stock

 This project aims to build effective stock selection models based on deep learning tools such as Keras, Tensorflow, etc., for Chinese stock market participants.

+## Data

+### Raw data

+Raw data are colllected using TDX (http://www.tdx.com.cn/) client with a tool that can press buttons of keyboard and mouse automatically according to a prerecorded program.

+### Data for learning

+Raw data are converted to csv format for learning.